-NASC has voluntary board members from across the North Atlantic region with several subcommittees and NASC ambassadors who support and promote the aims of NASC.
-As a relatively new organisation, NASC is still evolving and is seeking to grow wider interest and involvement with the association.
-Please get in touch if you are interested in supporting the aims of NASC.
+Hosted by the Scottish Traditional Music Forum of Scotland, NASC has voluntary board members from across the North Atlantic region with several subcommittees and NASC ambassadors.
+NASC is still evolving and is seeking to grow wider interest and involvement - nationally and internationally.

 Brian Ó hEadhra

-Based in Inverness in the Highlands of Scotland, Brian Ó hEadhra is an acclaimed singer-songwriter, musician, and educator.
+Based in the Highlands of Scotland, Brian Ó hEadhra is an acclaimed singer-songwriter, musician, and educator.
 He has toured the globe as a professional musician and has recorded on over twenty albums over a thirty-year career.
-Brian works in arts, culture and Gaelic language development; from local to international projects, including, Scottish Traditional Music Forum, NASC, and the Inverness Acoustic Music Club.
+Brian works in the arts, culture sectors from local to international projects, including Director of the Traditional Music Forum of Scotland.

 Emma Björling

 Emma Björling is an award-winning Swedish folk/trad singer, composer, booking agent, and teacher.
-She runs the festival Nordic Folk Fest and is an active member in a number of organizations and boards within the folk/world scene.
-She’s created teaching philosophies, methods, and material that are now regularly used in many places around the globe.
-Emma writes articles and columns for the renowned folk & jazz magazine Lira.
+She runs the festival Nordic Folk Fest and is an active member in a number of organisations and boards within the folk/world scene.
 She composes music and writes arrangements for choirs and vocal groups all over the world.

 Tom Besford

-Tom runs English Folk Expo (EFEx), which champions the folk, roots and acoustic music sector in England.
-Amongst other things, EFEx run Manchester and Rochdale Folk Festivals, host online learning platforms and produce the Official Folk Albums Chart.
-Tom is a member of the first European Music Business Task Force, a founding partner of Global Music Match and is on the Manchester Music City steering group.
+Tom Besford founded the English Folk Expo, which runs Manchester and Rochdale Folk Festivals, hosts online learning platforms and produced the first Official Folk Albums Chart.
+He is a member of the first European Music Business Task Force, a founding partner of Global Music Match and is on the Manchester Music City steering group.
 He’s a keen amateur singer and musician.

 Esbjörn Wettermark